ImageMagick v6 Examples --

 [IM Output]

-But if you are distorting the image, you will want to ensure the two pixels remain aligned.
+When distorting the image, you will want to ensure the two pixels remain aligned.
 The best way to do that would be to use the points you want to align as Distort Control Points.
-This will ensure they are aligned properly.
+This will ensure they are positioned properly.

 convert align_blue.png \